aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

 ### Download BERT Large and create a saved model

-This demo uses the public version of BERT located * [here](https://github.com/google-research/bert).
-On your c5 machine, download and converts it into a saved model using steps outlined in public BERT docs * [here](https://github.com/google-research/bert/issues/146) into a directory named bert-saved-model.
+This demo uses the public version of BERT located [here](https://github.com/google-research/bert).
+On your c5 machine, download and converts it into a saved model using steps outlined in public BERT documentation [here](https://github.com/google-research/bert/issues/146) into a directory named bert-saved-model.

 ### Compile saved model for Inferentia